 Not all test cases should be automated, there are certain test cases where a manual test case works better, especially on features that need to be often changed.

 Inputs for manual test scripts: Verify whether your team is able to set up manual test scripts to create User Stories.
-Automation engineers should work closely with manual engineers and make sure that the written test cases are small, concise, and descriptive.

 Automation engineers should work closely with manual engineers and make sure that the written test cases are small, concise and descriptive.
 Also important to note, is the possibility to automate the test cases down the line.